Jamel Morris: Legia Warszawa (2020–2021)

 On July 24, 2020, Morris signed with Legia Warszawa of the Polish Basketball League.

 Orléans Loiret Basket (2021)

 On April 4, 2021, Morris signed with Orléans Loiret Basket of the LNB Pro A.

 Mitteldeutscher BC (2021–2022)

 On July 19, 2021, Morris signed with Brose Bamberg of the Basketball Bundesliga (BBL).
 However, the team opted to replace him with a point guard during the preseason.
 On September 11, Morris signed with Mitteldeutscher BC.

 Lietkabelis Panevėžys (2022–2023)

 On July 10, 2022, Morris signed with Lietkabelis Panevėžys of the Lithuanian Basketball League and the EuroCup.

 New Basket Brindisi (2023–2024)

 On July 3, Morris signed a two-year deal with New Basket Brindisi of the Italian Lega Basket Serie A.

 Élan Chalon (2024–2025)

 On July 2, 2024, he signed with Élan Chalon of the LNB Pro A.

-Lietkabelis Panevėžys (2025–present)
+Lietkabelis Panevėžys (2025–2026)

 On July 4, 2025, Morris signed one–year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.